ExoQuery/DecoMat/README.md

 * No more than two components need to be deconstructed (3 will be partially supported soon)
 * The deconstruction itself does not need to be more than two levels deep
 * The components that need to be deconstructed are usually known as the ADT case-classes are being written.
+* Frequently, other parts of the main object need to be checked during the pattern matching but they do not need to be deconstructed.
+This can typically be done with a simple `if` statement (see `thenIfThis` below).

 ## Tutorial